Capstone-Projects-2019-Fall/GAN_Image_Editor/README.md

 		- Custom model resulting in miage of size 128x128
 - Low resolution to high resolution
 - Style transfer
+	- After two images are selected, the clothing on the second picture will transfer and replace the clothing on the first image
+	- Contains twe separate models, trained on 256x256 dataset:
+		- Pre-trained model has been trained for 30 iterations
+		- Custom model has only been trained for 15 iteratons.

 ### Bugs

-#### StyleGAN
+- StyleGAN
-* When running StyleGAN multiple times in a row, it may not update but instead show the last generated image.
+	- When running StyleGAN multiple times in a row, it may not update but instead show the last generated image.
-* Every time the user tries to run StyleGAN, the user may need to refresh the webpage before proceededing
+	- Every time the user tries to run StyleGAN, the user may need to refresh the webpage before proceeding

 ## Installation and References